Game Design Principles

 Danielle Riendeau is an editorial video producer at Vox Media's Polygon.com, a game development instructor and an indie game designer.
 She holds an MA in Visual Media Art from Emerson College and has taught at Northeastern University since 2010, primarily game design and interactive storytelling courses.

-When taken for credit, Game Design Principles can be applied towards these associated programs:
+When taken for credit, Game Design Principles can be applied towards the completion of these related programs: